MeenaThirunaukkarasu/SAM-Shoppy-CLIENT/README.md

 --> Convenient order tracking to keep customers informed on the status of their purchases.

---> Users can create accounts, log in, and securely authenticate their identity.

---> Display a wide range of products with details such as images, descriptions, and prices.
+--> Display a wide range of products with details such as images, descriptions, size, availability and prices.

 --> Registered users have access to a personalized dashboard to manage their profile and view order history.